 - Identity theft

-Families run the risk of having their identities stolen when they travel with social security cards or credit cards.
-Our credit union in Harlingen wants to offer peace of mind this holiday season by providing a few tips to help you avoid having your identity stolen while traveling.
+Our credit union in Harlingen wants to share a few tips to help you avoid having your identity stolen while traveling.

 Change Your Social Media Habits